evilrobot-01/pba-final/README.md

   - Existing FRAME pallet provided by Substrate, used to add non-fungible token support

 #### **[Marketplace](pallets/marketplace)**
-  - A custom pallet for implementing a simple NFT marketplace
+  - A custom pallet for implementing a very simple NFT marketplace
   - Uses the [uniques](https://github.com/paritytech/substrate/tree/master/frame/uniques) pallet
-  - Uses the [DEX](pallets/dex) pallet to auto-swap assets to facilitate buying/selling using any asset/token.
-It also adds the `Price` trait bound fir future use.
+  - Uses the [DEX](pallets/dex) pallet to auto-swap assets to facilitate buying/selling and minting using any asset/token.
+The pallet will first request the current price from the DEX to ensure that the buyer/minter will have sufficient after the swap to complete the purchase/mint.

 ### Genesis Config
 The [genesis config](node/src/chain_spec.rs) of the chain contains the below: